brndnmtthws/brndn-io/content/posts/do-a-bad-job/index.md

 anything at all.

 Quality exists on a spectrum—perfect, good, mediocre, bad, terrible, abysmal.
 But these judgments are wildly subjective.
-What matters isn't where you land on the spectrum but that you're on it at all.
+For me, the important part is getting on the spectrum in the first place.

 ## Bad Art